 TMSS entries designated with A, F, M or N refer to Army, Air Force, Marine Corps or Navy requirements.

-Comments (recommendations, additions, deletions) and any pertinent data which may be in use in improving Air Force TMSS documents should be submitted to AFLCMC/HIS 4170 Hebble Creek Road, Bldg.
+Comments (recommendations, additions, deletions) and any pertinent data which may be in use in improving Air Force TMSS documents should be submitted to AFLCMC/HIS, 4170 Hebble Creek Road, Bldg.
 280, Door 15, Area A, Wright-Patterson AFB, Oh 45433-5653 or by email to; SGMLsupport@us.af.mil.
 Do not include the street address, a building number or a zip+4.

 Specification/Standard Interface Record for MIL-DTL-22202D, 31 March 1999 Supplement 1, 31 March 1999